LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 WHERE COUNT { WITH a, a_i UNWIND [a] + a_i AS b RETURN DISTINCT b } = size([a] + a_i)
 RETURN path
 ```

+And the PO to say:

+> "The team can do their job in a secure way.
+I love that."